Mint Marks On Australian Coins

 P - Perth Western Australia

-On both 1/2 sovereigns and full sovereigns with the St. George reverse the mint mark appears on the lower side of the ground above the centre of the date. view
+On all 1/2 sovereigns 1893 to 1920 and full sovereigns 1871 to 1931 with the St. George reverse the mint mark appears on the lower side of the ground above the centre of the date. view M

 1/2 sovereigns minted between 1871 and 1887 with the shield reverse have the date on the obverse and the mint mark on the reverse under the shield view